tueda/dotfiles/README.md

 ### Install Linuxbrew

+**NOTE**: The following should work even without the above installation.
+The script `install.sh` is modulalized and independent of the private settings.

 Make sure `LOCAL_BUILD_ROOT` is set if you don't want to install software in your home directory.
 Disk usage may become huge.
 ```